status-im/nimbus-eth2/README.md

 Raspberry Pi support is experimental.

-We recommend you remove any cover or use a fan as the Raspberry Pi will get hot (85°C) and throttle.
+We recommend you remove any cover or use a fan; the Raspberry Pi will get hot (85°C) and throttle.

 * Raspberry PI 3b+ or Raspberry Pi 4b.
 * 64gb SD Card (less might work too, but the default recommended 4-8GB will probably be too small)